jquinss/PasswordManager/README.md

 * Users can copy password properties to the clipboard from the editor.
 * Users can edit password entities.
 * Users can duplicate existing password entities.
+* Users can have an option to see the hidden password.

 ### To Do